 2013 Nissan Juke Review

-The base Nissan Juke has a turbocharged four-cylinder engine, front-wheel drive and a continuously variable transmission.
-Auto reviewers like the power the turbocharged engine delivers, and say it helps the Juke get up to highway speeds and pass without hesitation.
+The Juke has a turbocharged four-cylinder engine, front-wheel drive and a continuously variable transmission.
+Test drivers like the power the turbocharged engine delivers, and say it helps the Nissan Juke get up to highway speeds and pass without hesitation.
 All-wheel drive is optional on all models, and reviewers like the extra road grip it provides.
 With the CVT, the Juke averages 27/32 mpg city/highway, which is better than competitors like the Kia Sportage and Honda CR-V. The Juke is also one of few compact SUVs that requires premium gasoline.
 Both the manual and CVT receive positive reviews for being smooth.
 In addition, test drivers say the Juke has responsive steering and strong brakes, which makes it fun to drive.
 Overall, reviewers find that the Juke’s performance is athletic.
 They caution, however, that the Juke’s agility comes with a bumpy ride.

-Several reviewers are disappointed that the Nissan Juke's cabin is made with so many hard plastics.
+Several auto writers are disappointed that the 2013 Nissan Juke's cabin is made with so many hard plastics.
 Features include a standard USB port and Bluetooth, as well as optional amenities like a Rockford Fosgate audio system and navigation.
-Test drivers like that the Juke’s climate and audio systems are easy-to-use.
+Reviewers like that the 2013 Juke’s climate and audio systems are easy-to-use.
 They also think the navigation system is simple and add that the optional stereo’s sound quality is good.
 The five-seat Juke is one of the smallest crossovers on the market, and as a result, it’s not the most utilitarian vehicle in its class.
 Several auto critics say that even the front seats don’t have enough head- and legroom, and that the rear seats will be out of the question for most adults.
 Cargo space is also minimal, but reviewers think the available space is useful once the rear seats are folded.

 - "Beyond its unconventional styling, the 2013 Nissan Juke may not hold much appeal to those who require a big back seat and copious cargo space." -- Kelley Blue Book